Dromediansk/mp-blog/src/markdown-pages/web-development-guide.md

 1. _Motivation_ - have your own model to stay motivated in long-term
 2. _Regularity_ - code and learn new technologies at least 4-5 days a week
 3. _Creativity_ - build your own projects.
 Employers appreciate practical experience.
 I would be keen to invite someone on interview, who contributes in open-source projects.
 4. _Effectivity_ - don't solve excessively hard problems for many hours.
 Simplify things by dividing problems into smaller parts.
 Use google, because most likely someone had solved this problem before.
+And if not, ask!
 5. _Relax_ - try not to burn out.
 It's okay to have a break for few days and continue if you have apetite for coding again.

 Thank you for reading and stay sharp!